yossadh/yossadh.github.io/_drafts/2018-12-20-rainbow-connection.md

 - If the droplet is small (e.g. in fog), the colours would not be well-separated, and you would see white rainbow (fogbow).
   Check out this article <[What the heck are white rainbows, and where do they come from?](https://www.popsci.com/where-do-white-rainbows-come-from)>.
 - Raindrops are not spherical due to air drag.
 But the small ones experience less air drag such that they are roughly spherical.
-Bigger ones oscillate so much that not stable rainbows are formed. [[1](#ref1)]
+Bigger ones oscillate so much that "no stable rainbows are formed". [[1](#ref1)]
 - The droplet does not have to be raindrop, it can be your garden-variety garden hose spray, for instance.

 <blockquote>